ForgeRock/PSD2-Accelerators/OpenIG/openig-custom-obie-filters/README.md

 ## License

-This project is licensed under the Common Development and Distribution License (CDDL).
+This project is licensed under the Apache License, Version 2.0.
 The following text applies to both this file, and should also be included in all files in the project:

 >  Copyright 2019 ForgeRock AS